ropensci/roweb3/content/blog/2023-07-31-r-universe-and-cran/index.md

 ### Grace for my past self

-When I was a grad student, I wrote my very first R package, [{poppr}](https://grunwaldlab.github.io/poppr), which I had released to CRAN on 2013-05-26.
+When I was a grad student, I wrote my very first R package, [poppr](https://grunwaldlab.github.io/poppr), which I had released to CRAN on 2013-05-26.
-In 2014, we released the paper describing {poppr} and were preparing to give [our first workshop](https://grunwaldlab.github.io/Population_Genetics_in_R/) for plant pathologists at the annual American Phytopathological Meeting.
+In 2014, we released the paper describing poppr and were preparing to give [our first workshop](https://grunwaldlab.github.io/Population_Genetics_in_R/) for plant pathologists at the annual American Phytopathological Meeting.
 The only catch: I was working on a new version that would introduce many new features that we wanted to highlight in our workshop.
-To get people prepared, I had them to (1) install R, (2) install a C compiler, (3) install {devtools}, and then (4) use `devtools::install_github("grunwaldlab/poppr@candidate-1.1")`.
+To get people prepared, I had them to (1) install R, (2) install a C compiler, (3) install [devtools](https://devtools.r-lib.org/), and then (4) use `devtools::install_github("grunwaldlab/poppr@candidate-1.1")`.

 My question to you: how do you think that went over?
 If the answer is: it was a success, then you are correct!
 But there is a big caveat to this success: it was only because I had asked each of the >40 participants to email me the results of their installation and then I would troubleshoot these installations via email several weeks before the workshop.
-**If the R-universe had existed back then**, I would have been able to tell people to (1) install R and (2) run `install.packages("poppr", repos = c("https://zkamvar.r-universe.dev", getOptions("repos")))` without having them to wonder why they needed a C compiler (or what it was) and why they needed {devtools}.
+**If the R-universe had existed back then**, I would have been able to tell people to (1) install R and (2) run `install.packages("poppr", repos = c("https://zkamvar.r-universe.dev", getOptions("repos")))` without having them to wonder why they needed a C compiler (or what it was) and why they needed devtools.

 It's very hard to overstate just how much benefit the R-universe provides to the R community.